Concepts, Terms, and Outcomes

 Panchromatic band

 Some platforms include a panchromatic spectral band, which covers a wide range of wavelengths.
-This pan band has a higher spatial resolution than the other spectral bands.
+This pan band generally has a higher spatial resolution than the other spectral bands.
 For example, Landsat 7, 8, 9 return a 15×15 metre pan band in addition to the 30×30 metre resolution spectral bands.

 Digital Numbers